samdark/yii2-cookbook/book/mvc.md

 ActiveRecord classes should not contain any significant business logic.
 It deserves to be in separate classes which are built according to [SOLID](solid.md) and [Dependency Inversion](dependencies.md).
 Don't be afraid to create your own classes which are not inherited from anything from the framework.

 > Note: The Model should never deal with formatting i.e. it should not produce any HTML.
 This is the job of the view layer.
-Also, same as in the view, it is strictly forbidden to work with any environment, database or user input directly in the view.
+Also, same as in the view, it is strictly forbidden to work with any environment, database or user input directly in the model.
 It should be in controller.